yandooo/graphql-spring-boot/README.md

 # Enable GraphQL Servlet

-The servlet becomes accessible at `/graphql` if `graphql-spring-boot-starter` added as a dependency to a boot application.
-A GraphQL schema is automatically discovered based on which graphql-java schema libraries are currently on the classpath.
+The servlet becomes accessible at `/graphql` if `graphql-spring-boot-starter` added as a dependency to a boot application and a `GraphQLSchema` bean is present in the application.
+A GraphQL schema can also be automatically created when supported graphql-java schema libraries are found on the classpath.

 See the [graphql-java-servlet usage docs](https://github.com/graphql-java/graphql-java-servlet#usage) for the avaiable endpoints exposed.